 Craft & Style

-At its core Natural Beauty is a literary horror about identity.
-You continually encounter the narrator struggle to find her footing in the world as a second generation immigrant trying to retain and connect with her culture while also facing the temptation of Western society and Euro-centric beauty and wellness standards.
+At its core, Natural Beauty is a literary horror about identity.
+You continually encounter the narrator struggling to find her footing in the world as a second-generation immigrant trying to retain and connect with her culture while also facing the temptation of Western society and Eurocentric beauty and wellness standards.

-This novel is brilliantly written with sharp commentary and blunt critique regarding the beauty and wellness industry.
-Huang’s ability to highlight her points turning beauty standards into body horror is superb showing you the horrifying reality that many of us will go to in the name of beauty.
+This novel is brilliantly written, with sharp commentary and a blunt critique of the beauty and wellness industry.
+Huang’s ability to highlight her points, turning beauty standards into body horror, is superb, showing you the horrifying reality that many of us will go to in the name of beauty.

-Huang’s prose is rife with salient points and critique designed to start thoughtful conversation and reflections.
-The story’s structure with the unnamed narrator is a beautiful symbol of how the narrator’s relationship with her identity as you’re forced to watch her morph and change sometimes physically but primarily emotionally and psychologically.
+Huang’s prose is rife with salient points and critiques that prompt thoughtful conversations and reflections.
+The story’s structure with the unnamed narrator is a beautiful symbol of how the narrator’s relationship with her identity forced her to watch as she morphs and changes, sometimes physically but primarily emotionally and psychologically.

-You’re also struck by the narrator’s innocence as she relays the absurdity of what she witnesses and encounters at Holistik and how she finds herself time and again excusing how problematic it all is.
+The narrator’s innocence also strikes you as she relays the absurdity of what she witnesses and encounters at Holistik, and how she finds herself time and again excusing the problemativeness of it all.

 Emotional Impact

-Having worked in the beauty and wellness industry for over ten years I felt Huang’s wellness industry critique and exploration into capitalism and the beauty industry was spot on.
-I was even impressed with how she detailed the reality of many retail beauty associates and industry professionals experience in the work field.
+Having worked in the beauty and wellness industry for over ten years, I felt Huang’s critique and exploration of capitalism and the beauty industry were spot on.
+I was even impressed by how she detailed the reality of many retail beauty associates’ and industry professionals’ experiences in the workplace.

-The competition, the body dysmorphia, the push to sell beauty and perfection to other women using questionable sales and marketing tactics, and how terribly underpaid you are often unable to afford the exorbitant products and procedures you sell.
+The competition, the body dysmorphia, the push to sell beauty and perfection to other women using questionable sales and marketing tactics, and how terribly underpaid you are, often make it impossible for you to afford the exorbitant products and procedures you sell.

-While her depiction of the various procedures and products was indeed satirical the reality is the highlight how consumed we are with seeking outlandish procedures and products with the purest “cleanest” ingredients.
-How in the end all of this is really about classism and in some ways racism as only the White wealthy elites are the ones these products and procedures are designed and promoted to aid.
+While her depiction of the various procedures and products was indeed satirical, the reality is that it highlights how consumed we are with seeking outlandish procedures and products with the purest, “cleanest” ingredients.
+In the end, all of this is really about classism, and in some ways racism, as only the White wealthy elites are the ones these products and procedures are designed and promoted to aid.

-Lastly, I felt her critique regarding how Western societies white wash the beauty and wellness industry borrowing customs, practices and trends from Asian cultures and transforming them to prioritize Whiteness and classist ideals alienating the culture they borrowed these practices from.
+Lastly, I felt her critique regarding how Western societies white-wash the beauty and wellness industry, borrowing customs, practices, and trends from Asian cultures and transforming them to prioritize Whiteness and classist ideals, alienating the culture from which they borrowed these practices.

 Representation

 This novel highlights the Asian American experience transitioning to Western American culture.
-And, while the book is structured to obfuscate the race and ethnicity of the key players in the novel it all works to the deeper themes of the novel.
+And while the book is structured to obscure the race and ethnicity of the key players, it all works to the novel’s deeper themes.

-Additionally, there is queer representation as the narrator becomes attracted too and falls for her close friend Helen.
+Additionally, there is queer representation, as the narrator becomes attracted to her close friend Helen and falls for her.

-Huang also gives voice to workers in the beauty and wellness industry showcasing the problematic practices, unfair pay, and toxic environment that exists within many establishments.
+Huang also gives voice to workers in the beauty and wellness industry, showcasing the problematic practices, unfair pay, and toxic environments that exist in many establishments.

 Notable Strengths

-This novel is a standout because of its honest critique, apt commentary and satirical take on the beauty and wellness industry.
-Furthermore, Huang handles the thematic elements beautiful utilizing literary devices such as symbolism, metaphors, allegory, imagery, personification, juxtaposition and irony.
+This novel is a standout for its honest critique, apt commentary, and satirical take on the beauty and wellness industry.
+Furthermore, Huang handles the thematic elements beautifully, utilizing literary devices such as symbolism, metaphors, allegory, imagery, personification, juxtaposition, and irony.

 Potential Challenges

-While Huang’s commentary is brilliant and strikes a chord it can be heavy handed as though she’s spoon feeding you the point.
-Additionally, the narration style may cause the reader to struggle to engage and empathize with the character.
+While Huang’s commentary is brilliant and strikes a chord, it can be heavy-handed as though she’s spoon-feeding you the point.
+Additionally, the narration style may make it difficult for the reader to engage with and empathize with the character.

-While satire and hyperbole are used often to expose the absurdity of the beauty and wellness industry and how easily we all are at accepting them.
-It can lead to some reader finding it to be overdramatized and melodramatic.
+Satire and hyperbole expose the absurdity of the beauty and wellness industry and how easily we all accept it.
+It can lead some readers to find it overdramatized and melodramatic.

 Deeper Reflection

-Natural Beauty inspires you to question what you’re being sold when it comes to beauty and wellness.
+Natural Beauty inspires you to question what you’re sold when it comes to beauty and wellness.
 Is it just a harmless product?
-Or, is it something deeper, more sinister built on cultural erasure and misogyny to push a narrative that you’re not enough and in order to be successful and worthy you have to adhere to the current beauty standards?
+Or, is it something more profound, more sinister, built on cultural erasure and misogyny to push a narrative that you’re not enough, and to be successful and worthy, you have to adhere to the current beauty standards?

-As you read this novel take time to reflect on the themes of this novel and ponder whether beauty and wellness is friend or foe.
+As you read this novel, take time to reflect on the themes of this novel and ponder whether beauty and wellness are friends or foes.

 Who Do I Recommend It To?

-This novel is ideal for readers that enjoy exploring themes of identity, bodily autonomy, and how problematic Western beauty standards are.
-A great introduction to horror for Lit-Fiction fans that want a character driven social horror.
+This novel is ideal for readers who enjoy exploring themes of identity, bodily autonomy, and how problematic Western beauty standards are—a great introduction to horror for Lit-Fiction fans that want a character-driven social horror.

 Join the Conversation